-Table 10.
+Table 8.
 High-Speed, Serial Interface 1

-Name Power Reset or Sys Reset Post Reset Type [†] Description HSS_TXFRAME1 Z Z I/O The High-Speed Serial (HSS) transmit frame signal can be configured as an input or an output to allow an external source to be synchronized with the transmitted data.
+Name Power On Reset Reset Type Description HSS_TXFRAME1 Z Z I/O The High-Speed Serial (HSS) transmit frame signal can be configured as an input or an output to allow an external source to be synchronized with the transmitted data.
 Often known as a Frame Sync signal.
 Configured as an input upon reset.
-Should be pulled high^{††} with a 10-KΩ resistor when not being utilized in the system.
+Should be pulled low with a 10-KΩ resistor when not being utilized in the system.
 HSS_TXDATA1 Z Z O/D Transmit data out.
 Open Drain output.
-Must be pulled high with a 10-KΩ resistor to V{CCP}.
+Must be pulled high with a 10-KΩ resistor to V CCP .
 HSS_TXCLK1 Z Z I/O The High-Speed Serial (HSS) transmit clock signal can be configured as an input or an output.
 The clock can be a frequency ranging from 512 KHz to 8.192 MHz.
 Used to clock out the transmitted data.
 Configured as an input upon reset.
 Frame sync and Data can be selected to be generated on the rising or falling edge of the transmit clock.
-Should be pulled high^{††} with a 10-KΩ resistor when not being utilized in the system.
+Should be pulled low with a 10-KΩ resistor when not being utilized in the system.
 HSS_RXFRAME1 Z Z I/O The High-Speed Serial (HSS) receive frame signal can be configured as an input or an output to allow an external source to be synchronized with the received data.
 Often known as a Frame Sync signal.
 Configured as an input upon reset.
-Should be pulled high^{††} with a 10-KΩ resistor when not being utilized in the system.
+Should be pulled low with a 10-KΩ resistor when not being utilized in the system.
 HSS_RXDATA1 Z VI I Receive data input.
 Can be sampled on the rising or falling edge of the receive clock.
-Should be pulled high^{††} through a 10-KΩ resistor when not being utilized in the system.
+Should be pulled low through a 10-KΩ resistor when not being utilized in the system.
 HSS_RXCLK1 Z Z I/O The High-Speed Serial (HSS) receive clock signal can be configured as an input or an output.
 The clock can be from 512 KHz to 8.192 MHz.
 Used to sample the received data.
 Configured as an input upon reset.
-Should be pulled high^{††} with a 10-KΩ resistor when not being utilized in the system. [†] For a legend of the Type codes, see Table 5 on page 33. ^{††} For new designs, this signal should be pulled high with a 10-KΩ resistor when not being utilized in the system.
-No change is required to existing designs that have this signal pulled low.
+Should be pulled low with a 10-KΩ resistor when not being utilized in the system.

-Table 11.
+Table 9.
 MII Interfaces (Sheet 1 of 2)